tangle-network/webb-graphql/README.md

 }
 ```

 Great!
-You have officially setup, started, and queried data from the Tangle Arana Alpha testnet using SubQuery!! 🚀🚀
+You have officially setup, started, and queried data from the Tangle Standalone testnet using SubQuery!! 🚀🚀

 ## Development

 ### Running Tangle Node Locally

 During the development process you may want to run your own local Tangle Network to test.
 To do so you first need to follow the [prerequisites](https://github.com/webb-tools/tangle#prerequisites) and [installation](https://github.com/webb-tools/tangle#installation-) instructions outlined on the Tangle repo.

+You may also make use of the scripts to automate the setup further.
+Please refer to the `scripts` directory.

 Once completed, to start the local test network run: